Successful SharePoint Backup and Recovery Requires RTO: Week 4

 On-premises SharePoint is not alone in facing backup and recovery challenges.
 In Office 365, all service requests for restoring from a backup are routed through the customer portal.
 You identify the target 12-hour backup range, and Microsoft restores that backup sometime in the next 48 hours.
 Microsoft retains backups for 14 days plus the two-day turnaround service time.
 Unfortunately, the restore is for a full site collection and must occur on the same production URL as the current site collection.

 So what happens to all the content changes in the multi-day waiting period along with changes since the target backup was taken?
 It is all lost.
 You or key stakeholders in the business need to decide which content from which users for which projects merit such a tradeoff.
 Who said being an IT administrator isn’t fun!
-For backup help in the cloud or on-premises, view our webinar: Backup and Recovery Strategies for SharePoint On-Premises or in the Cloud.
+For backup help in the cloud or on-premises, view our webinar Rewriting Your Backup and Recovery Plan, On-Premises to Office 365

 Having granular recovery capabilities for your environment could completely mitigate this scenario.
 Recovery time for the important piece of content could drop from two days to minutes, while data loss could be eliminated completely.
-Metalogix SharePoint Backup provides lightning-fast, total backup and restore for SharePoint, which allows you to restore targeted content for individuals or an entire farm restore.
-Download a free trial if you are researching options.
+Metalogix SharePoint Backup provides lightning-fast, total backup and restore for SharePoint, which allows you to restore targeted content for individuals or an entire farm restore. .

 There are many alternatives available when deciding the least impactful recovery option for a given scenario.
 Establishing multiple RTOs to match different use cases is valuable.
 It provides a reasonable target recovery time, and a decision tree that will allow you and others to evaluate tradeoffs when deciding which course of action to take.